Welcome from Dr. Lu Young!

 Twelve graduate credit hours will be earned in your first year though participation in the Next Generation Leadership Academy.
 Candidates will work in small groups with principal program faculty who serve as mentors.
 These mentors will ensure a personalized experience while interweaving course content with the six critical attributes that form the foundation of the Next Generation Leadership Academy: (1) clear and high expectations, (2) customized pathways, (3) competency-based learning, (4) anywhere/anytime learning, (5) comprehensive systems of supports, and (6) a strong focus on student agency.

 In addition to attending the Next Generation Leadership Academy sessions throughout the year, candidates will be expected to complete required weekly graduate level assignments, delivered online via modules within the University of Kentucky’s online course system, Canvas, and assessed by your faculty mentors.
 Assignments will relate to both course and Academy content.

 After Your Academy Year

 Once you have completed your 12 graduate hours in your Academy year, the remaining 18 hours required for principal certification will be provided in a blended format consisting of both on-line and face-to-face sessions delivered via the Department of Educational Leadership Studies by University of Kentucky faculty

-The entire program, if you stay on schedule, takes XX semesters, at the end of which you will have earned Level 1 Certification and an Education Specialist degree from the University of Kentucky.
+The entire program, if you stay on schedule, takes four semesters, at the end of which you will have earned Level 1 Certification and an Education Specialist degree from the University of Kentucky.

 To be eligible for admission to this graduate program, candidates must: